iamanishagarwal/budget_app/README.md

 # budget_app
 An app that calculates the budget for a month.
-This is made as a learning project in Javascript & Design patterns
+This is made as a learning project in Javascript & Design patterns.

+Still in development